ShaneDeir/Synthetic-Lightning-Bolt/README.md

 # Welcome to my Synthetic Lightning Bolt!

-This python script uses a continuous-time Markov chain to simulate a lightning bolt across 5 stages for 10 seconds and graphs the results.
+This python script uses a continuous-time Markov chain to simulate a lightning bolt across 5 states for 10 seconds and graphs the results.

-The stages are as follows:
+The states are as follows:

  1. Forming
  2. Moving